Avoisavo/devmatch8_3A/packages/nextjs/README_LLAMA.md

 ### 5. Test the Integration
 1. Open your browser: http://localhost:3000/
 2. Type a message in the chatbox
-3. Watch the AI respond in real-time!
+3. Watch as all three AI personalities respond in sequence!

 ## 📁 File Structure